OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/05-Review_Webpage_Content_for_Information_Leakage.md

 ## Test Objectives

-* Review webpage comments and metadata to better understand the application and to find any information leakage.
+* Review webpage comments and metadata to find any information leakage.
-* Identify and gather JavaScript files, review JavaScript code in an application to better understand the application and to find any information leakage.
+* Gather JavaScript files and review the JS code to better understand the application and to find any information leakage.
 * Identify if source map files or other front-end debug files exist.

 ## How to Test